abelgoodwin1988/chat_room/README.md

 Implementation of a tcp chat server and client.
 There are separate server and client `.go` files and in turn binaries.
 This package uses the go standard library [net package](https://golang.org/pkg/net/) to create a tcp listener for the server which accepts tcp dialing from clients.

 There are some issues with the windows binaries.
 I suspect it's due to either the bufio buffer size, line terminators, or control characters in the string format for clients.
+The binaries will execute, but the messages received/printed by the clients will be malformed.

 ## Getting Started